 As a condition to receiving benefits outlined in this section, HNE will not require consent to the disclosure of information regarding services for behavioral disorders under different terms and conditions than for other medical conditions.
 Only licensed mental health professionals will make decisions about the medical necessity of services described in this section.
-However, denial of service based on lack of insurance coverage or use of an Out-of-Plan Provider will not be made by a licensed behavioral health professional.
+However, denial of service based on lack of insurance coverage will not be made by a licensed behavioral health professional.